 GSM-R is used as the communication system between trains and traffic controllers.

-Traffic controllers, block post keepers and drivers communicate in Norwegian.
+Traffic controller, station signaller and driver communicate in Norwegian.

 Coverage map – cf. Annex 220.127.116.11

 Lines with centralised traffic control on the rail network are equipped with a system for train speed monitoring.
 The two systems used in the rail network are ATC and ERTMS.

 ATC will eventually be replaced by ERTMS as the system for speed monitoring.